RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Experiments

-We conducted the following ablations at a resolution of 1408×512 using the RegNet-Y 8GF backbone \cite{RegNet} with a BiFPN neck \cite{tan2020efficientdet}.
-This choice was made to ensure that the ablations closely align with the targeted configurations of the final network, thereby allowing us to observe the improvements more clearly.
+We have conducted the following procedures at an image resolution of 1408×512 using the RegNet-Y 8GF backbone \cite{RegNet} with a Bidirectional Feature Pyramid Network (BiFPN Neck) \cite{tan2020efficientdet}, aligned with the final network target configuration.

-\textbf{RQR3D vs. CenterPoint.} In Table \ref{tab:rbb_temp_abl}, we compare RQR3D with CenterPoint \cite{yin2021center} under various settings, while keeping the rest of the network identical for both heads.
-In the first setting, no previous frames are used, and the radar point cloud is directly mapped to BEV without employing the proposed radar backbone.
+\textbf{RQR3D vs. CenterPoint.} In Table \ref{tab:rbb_temp_abl}, we compare RQR3D with CenterPoint \cite{yin2021center} under various settings, while keeping the rest of the network identical for both detection heads.
+In the first setting, no previous frames are used, and the radar PC is directly mapped to BEV without employing the proposed radar backbone.
 Subsequently, we enable the proposed radar backbone and temporality, respectively.
 The proposed radar backbone provides an improvement of 1.4 mAP and 2.3\% mATE.
 The inclusion of temporal frames further enhances the mAP by 5.4 points and mATE by an additional 10.6\%.
-RQR3D consistently outperforms CenterPoint in all scores across all three settings, indicating the superiority of the proposed representation over the angle-based representation used in CenterPoint.
+RQR3D consistently outperforms CenterPoint head in all scores across all three settings, indicating the superiority of the proposed quadrilateral representation over the angle-based representation used in CenterPoint head.

 \textbf{Objectness Head, Augmentations and Auxiliary Segmentation Task.} Our baseline model employs the objectness head, as introduced in Section \ref{3dhead}, to address class imbalance issues.
 It also incorporates image and BEV augmentations to ensure generalization and robustness, and utilizes an auxiliary segmentation task to support the learning of the main 3D object detection task.
 In Table \ref{tab:seg_aug_abl}, we systematically remove these components one by one to evaluate their individual contributions to the overall model performance.
-We observed that augmentations significantly enhance the precision score by 3.0 mAP, while the segmentation head substantially improves the mATE score by 5.3\%.
+We observed that augmentations enhance the precision score by 3.0 mAP, while the segmentation head substantially improves the mATE score by 5.3\%.
 The most notable overall improvement is attributed to the objectness head, which increases the mAP by 3.9 and the mATE by 6.5\%.
-This observation empirically demonstrates that utilizing the positive-negative indices generated by the objectness head, which disregards the actual classes of the objects, significantly enhances the performance of a one-stage structure, eliminating the need for a two-stage architecture.
+This observation empirically demonstrates that utilizing the positive-negative indices generated by the objectness head, significantly enhances the performance of a one-stage structure, eliminating the need for a two-stage architecture.